Jay Sandrich

 Jay Henry Sandrich (February 24, 1932 – September 22, 2021) was an American television director who primarily worked on sitcoms.
 In 2020, he was inducted into the Television Hall of Fame.

 Early life

-Jay Sandrich was born February 24, 1932, in Los Angeles.
-He was the son of director Mark Sandrich.
+Jay Sandrich was born in Los Angeles, the son of film director Mark Sandrich.
 The younger Sandrich attended the University of California, Los Angeles, graduating with a B.A. in 1953.